 See if your smaller dog likes this meatloaf recipe that includes a healthy dose of oatmeal, cottage cheese, and flax seeds.

 Larger dogs don’t need vegetables and other ingredients chopped as finely as smaller dogs.
-In fact, it’s good for their jaws and teeth.
+It’s good for their jaws and teeth.
 This hearty recipe recommends starchier carbohydrates like lentils and barley alongside bulky fruits and vegetables, like sweet potatoes and apples.
-You’re free to cut them into bigger bite size pieces to exercise those choppers.
+You’re free to cut them into bigger bite-sized pieces to exercise those choppers.

 Itching and skin conditions might be the result of diet, which means your dog needs special attention.
 What’s the best food for dogs with skin allergies?